 404 suggest that structural water affects their cation-exchange properties.
 In particular, higher 405 amounts of water promote the insertion of Li and other smaller cations into the tunnels (Yang et 406 al. 2017).
 Finally, recent studies have shown that birnessite-like phyllomanganates, which are 407 the major Mn oxide phases in soils and sediments (Post 1999), transform into hollandite-like 408 phases and other tunnel structures under ambient environmental conditions (Chen et al. 1986; 409 Grangeon et al. 2014, 2015).
-The structural water inherited from the interlayers of these 410 phyllomanganates end up in the tunnels as H 2 O and as OH - , and the hydrous components of the 411 hollandite-like phases are important factors in determining their capacities to exchange or 412 accommodate various cations, such as Li^+ , Na^+ , Ba^{2+} , Pb^{2+} , and K^+ , in natural systems.
+The structural water inherited from the interlayers of these 410 phyllomanganates end up in the tunnels as H 2 O and as OH - , and the hydrous components of the 411 hollandite-like phases are important factors in determining their capacities to exchange or 412 accommodate various cations, such as $Li^+$ , $Na^+$ , $Ba^{2+}$ , $Pb^{2+}$ , and $K^+$ , in natural systems.
 413 414 Acknowledgements 415 416 Funding for this work was provided by NSF EAR1925903.
 This research also utilized samples 417 from the Smithsonian Mineral Research Collection at the Museum of Natural History.
 The FTIR 418 laboratory at the Smithsonian Institution was established with generous support from Stephen 419 laboratory at the Smithsonian Institution was established with generous support from Stephen Turner.
-This research used resources of the Advanced Photon Source, a U.S. Department of 419 420 Turner.
-This research used resources of the Advanced Photon Source, a U.S. Department of 420 421 Turner.
-This research used resources of the Advanced Photon Source, a U.S. Department of Energy (DOE) Office of Science User Facility operated for the DOE Office of Science by 420 421 Turner.
-This research used resources of the Advanced Photon Source, a U.S. Department of Energy (DOE) Office of Science User Facility operated for the DOE Office of Science by Argonne National Laboratory under Contract No. DE-AC02-06CH11357.
-ESI is supported by 420 421 422 Turner.
-This research used resources of the Advanced Photon Source, a U.S. Department of Energy (DOE) Office of Science User Facility operated for the DOE Office of Science by Argonne National Laboratory under Contract No. DE-AC02-06CH11357.
-ESI is supported by the PNNL managed Geosciences Research Program of the U.S. Department of Energy (DOE),
+This research used resources of the Advanced Photon Source, a U.S. Department of 419 420 laboratory at the Smithsonian Institution was established with generous support from Stephen Turner.
+This research used resources of the Advanced Photon Source, a U.S. Department of Energy (DOE) Office of Science User Facility operated for the DOE Office of Science by 419 420 421 laboratory at the Smithsonian Institution was established with generous support from StephenTurner.
+This research used resources of the Advanced Photon Source, a U.S. Department ofEnergy (DOE) Office of Science User Facility operated for the DOE Office of Science byArgonne National Laboratory under Contract No. DE-AC02-06CH11357.
+ESI is supported by 419 420 421 422 laboratory at the Smithsonian Institution was established with generous support from StephenTurner.
+This research used resources of the Advanced Photon Source, a U.S. Department ofEnergy (DOE) Office of Science User Facility operated for the DOE Office of Science byArgonne National Laboratory under Contract No. DE-AC02-06CH11357.
+ESI is supported bythe PNNL managed Geosciences Research Program of the U.S. Department of Energy (DOE), 419 420 421 422 423 laboratory at the Smithsonian Institution was established with generous support from StephenTurner.
+This research used resources of the Advanced Photon Source, a U.S. Department ofEnergy (DOE) Office of Science User Facility operated for the DOE Office of Science byArgonne National Laboratory under Contract No. DE-AC02-06CH11357.
+ESI is supported bythe PNNL managed Geosciences Research Program of the U.S. Department of Energy (DOE),Office of Basic Energy Sciences, Division of Chemical Sciences, Geosciences & Biosciences.
+419 420 421 422 423 424 Iaboratory at the Smithsonian Institution was established with generous support from StephenTurner.
+This research used resources of the Advanced Photon Source, a U.S. Department ofEnergy (DOE) Office of Science User Facility operated for the DOE Office of Science byArgonne National Laboratory under Contract No. DE-AC02-06CH11357.
+ESI is supported bythe PNNL managed Geosciences Research Program of the U.S. Department of Energy (DOE),Office of Basic Energy Sciences, Division of Chemical Sciences, Geosciences & Biosciences.The research was performed in part using the Environmental Molecular Sciences Laboratory